scollier/SATraining/SATrainingEndToEnd.md

 2. Remote logging.
 We will send some logs over the network.

 * Check the environment before.
+You may have a couple of residual images.
+You should not have any rsyslog images.
+You can perform this on the master node.

 ```
 docker images